liamfelix92/cuppa_cabin_final/README.md

 ![Cuppa Cabin Sign](/assets/readme/sign.JPG)

 ### Typography
-    Google Fonts - Roboto for the main body text and Caveat for headings and links.
+    Google Fonts was used to import the two fonts used accross the website.
+Caveat was used for headings and links as I was looking for an easy to read cursive or handwritten font.
+A number of different options were attempted, with many which seemed fitting at desktop view not suitable for viewing on smaller devices.
+Caveat sat perfectly inbetween seeming handwritten but completely legible at all sizes.
+Roboto was selected for the main body text due to its clean design and ease of reading.
+Allows for the main body text to be clear and understandable accross all pages.

-    Font Awesome - Used for Facebook and Instagram links in footer.
+    Font Awesome was used for the footer icons displaying links to Instagram and Facebook.

 ## Features